allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Microservices.
 For example, when user runs a search query on our site, we send him the Listing page.
-This page collects data from several services: Header, Cart, Search, Category Tree, Listing, CEO, Recommendations.
+This page collects data from several services: AllegroHeader, Cart, Search, Category Tree, Listing, SEO, Recommendations.
-Some of them provides only data (like Search) and some provides ready-to-serve HTML fragments (like Header).
+Some of them provides only data (like Search) and some provides ready-to-serve HTML fragments (like AllegroHeader).

-Each service is maintained by a separate team.<br/>
+We have to constantly be aware that each service is maintained by a separate team, and some of them have more frontend experience then other.
-Some teams have excellent frontend skills but other...<br/>
-Let’s say that they are really good in doing BigData.<br/>

 Developing modern Frontend isn’t easy, following aspects are involved: